 The Blue Whale is the biggest whale and, in truth, the largest of all living creatures.
 In fact, it is larger than any known dinosaur that ever existed.
 They are baleen whales (meaning that they feed on plankton and small crustaceans via sieve-like structures in the mouth), and require plenty of food to sustain their enormity.
 They reach up to 100 feet (or more than 33.5 meters) in length.
 Their tongue is said to weigh as much as the average elephant and their heart is roughly the size of a Volkswagen Beetle.
 A four-year-old child can comfortably crawl through the aortic artery of a Blue Whale.

 Sperm Whales are the largest of the toothed whales at more than 50 feet (over 15 metres) and about 43 tons.

 The smallest whale species is the Dwarf Sperm Whale.
-It is only about 2.6 metres (or 8.5 feet) long at full maturity.
+It is only about 2.6 meters (or 8.5 feet) long at full maturity.
 It will weigh about 250 kilograms (or 550 pounds) at adulthood.

 Baleen refers to the mouth structure that sieves the ocean water and captures the plankton for consumption.
 The Bowhead Whale has the longest baleen, with about 350 pairs of baleen plates in its mouth.
-The fine structures are about 446 centimetres (or 176 inches) long and 35.5 centimetres (or 14 inches) wide.
+The fine structures are about 446 centimeters (or 176 inches) long and 35.5 centimeters (or 14 inches) wide.
 The bow shape of its head accommodates these bristles.

 Most Stable Pod Structure